-It is made from pure aluminum and is the smallest as well as the lightest coin of the Japanese currency.
+The one yen coin made from pure aluminum and is the smallest as well as the lightest coin of the Japanese currency.
 A young tree and the characters "一円" (1 yen) and "日本国" (Japan) can be seen on one side.
 Inscribed on the other side is "1" and the production date.
 The young tree, which is of a simple beauty, is actually a fictional plant.
-Fun fact: making the 1 yen coin costs around two yen.
+Here’s a fun fact: making the one yen coin costs around two yen.
 The vast majority of vending machines or ticket machines at stations won’t accept these coins, however.

 This coin is made from brass and has a hole in the middle.
 On one side you can find the design of an ear of rice, water, and a cog wheel which represent Japan's main industries during the time this coin was issued, which were agriculture, fishing, and manufacturing.
-Inscribed on the other side is "日本国" and the coin's production date, as well as a sprout.
-Coins with a hole in them are rare around the world, so this coin is popular as a cheap but unique lucky charm souvenir – as most vending and ticket machines don’t accept five yen coins, making a charm out of your five yen coins is actually a great way to use leftover cash!
+Inscribed on the other side is "日本国" (Japan) and the coin's production date, as well as a sprout.
+Coins with a hole in them are rare around the world, so this coin is popular as a unique lucky charm souvenir – as most vending and ticket machines don’t accept five yen coins, making a charm out of your five yen coins is actually a great way to use leftover cash!

 100 Yen Coin

-Just like the 50 yen coin, it is made of nickel and copper alloy.
-A beautiful double cherry blossom pattern, as well as the characters "日本国" and "百円" (one hundred yen) can be found on one side.
+Just like the fifty yen coin, it is made of nickel and copper alloy.
+A beautiful double cherry blossom pattern, as well as the characters "日本国" (Japan) and "百円" (one hundred yen) can be found on one side.
 Inscribed on the other is the number "100" and the coin's production date.
-Similar to the 10 yen coin, this coin is very frequently used conerning things like vending machines, public transportation, and payphones, among others – just like the ten yen coin, this is a useful coin to carry around.
+This coin is frequently used for vending machines, public transportation, and payphones, among others – just like the ten yen coin, this is a useful coin to carry around.

 500 Yen Coin

-This is made of nickel brass and is the largest coin.
+This is made of nickel brass and is the largest among the Yen’s coins.
 A Paulownia tree pattern, as well as the characters "日本国" and "五百円" (five hundred yen) can be seen on one side.
 Inscribed on the other are bamboo and tachibana patterns, as well as the number "500" and the coin's production date.

 1,000 Yen Bill